Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

+It is possible that if certain conditions are not met, then $b^{\star}$ falls with $n$, leading to an asymptotically vanishing range of $b$'s.
+Our results imply sufficient conditions under which we can show this does not occur.
+Additionally, the numerical results in Section \ref{sec:numerical_results} will reveal that the provable values of $b^{\star}$ are typically overly pessimistic.

-From a bird's-eye view, the role of the functional inequality is to upper bound a metric or divergence between $\psi_b^2$, $\ell_2$ distribution of $|\psi_b\rangle$ in the computational basis, and $\pi$.
-The variational definition of the corresponding metric or divergence plays the role of lower bounding.
-Together, these bounds are sufficient to derive a range of $b$'s where short-path holds.
+From a bird's-eye view, the role of the functional inequality in bounding $b^{\star}$ is to upper bound a metric or divergence between $\psi_b^2$, the $\ell_2$ distribution of $|\psi_b\rangle$ in the computational basis, and $\pi$.
+The variational definition of the corresponding metric or divergence is used to to establish the lower bound.
+Together, these bounds, via proof by contradiction, are sufficient to derive a range of $b$'s where short path condition holds.

 \begin{lemma} Suppose $\Mcal = (\Xcal, P, \pi)$ is a Markov chain that satisfies a log-Sobolev inequality with constant $\omega$.
 Then, for all quantum states $|\psi\rangle$ one has

 where $\textup{KL}(\cdot \| \cdot)$ denotes the Kullback–Leibler divergence, and $\psi^2$ is the $\ell_2$ distribution of $|\psi\rangle$ in the computational basis. \end{lemma}